The Lost World (Doyle novel): Plot summary

 The group explores the entire base of the plateau to find a way to the top and discover that a former route up is now blocked by a rock slide.
 They also encounter human bones at one spot at the base of the cliff, identified as James Colver, Maple White’s companion, who, it would seem, somehow fell to his death.
 With the cliffs to the plateau apparently unscalable, an adjacent pinnacle is climbable but separated by a wide gap.
 Challenger determines that a tall tree on the pinnacle can be cut down and used as a bridge, which allows the four explorers to cross over to the plateau.
 However, they are almost immediately trapped on the other side, thanks to the treachery of one of their hired porters, Gomez—who, as it turns out, is a former slaver whose brother had previously been killed by Roxton during his anti-slavery activities.
 He takes his revenge by dropping the tree off the cliff, stranding the explorers on the plateau.
-Roxton shoots Gomez and they hear the scream and then the thud of the falling body.
-The other guide is subsequently killed by another porter, a formerly enslaved black man named Zambo, who remains loyal to the party: but the latter is unable to do much more to help, other than send some of the company's supplies over by rope.
+Roxton shoots and kills Gomez, and the other guide is subsequently killed by another porter, a formerly enslaved black man named Zambo, who remains loyal to the party: but the latter is unable to do much more to help, other than send some of the company's supplies over by rope.